framps/raspiBackupDoc/en/src/external-root-partition.md

-# Is an external root partition supported?
+# Is an external root partition supported (hybrid boot mode)?

 Older Raspberries that do not yet support USB boot mode, can be configured in such a way that only the boot partition